-Obligations of North Dakota agencies and university system are classified separately on the balance sheet as "leases receivable" and included in the restricted current and noncurrent assets of the Balance Sheet.
+Obligations of North Dakota agencies and university system are classified separately on the statement of net position as "leases receivable" and included in the restricted current and noncurrent assets of the statement of net position.
 These leases are pledged to the various bond issues.
 No losses for market value declines are anticipated and an allowance has not been provided.
 Note 3 to the financial statements contains further information regarding leases receivable.